mdn/content/files/en-us/learn_web_development/core/scripting/silly_story_generator/index.md

 2. Copy the code found underneath the heading "3.
 EVENT LISTENER AND PARTIAL FUNCTION DEFINITION" and paste it into the bottom of your `main.js` file.
 This:

    - Adds a click event listener to the `randomize` variable so that when the button it represents is clicked, the `result()` function is run.
    - Adds a partially-completed `result()` function definition to your code.
-For the remainder of the assessment, you'll be filling in lines inside this function to complete it and make it work properly.
+For the remainder of the challenge, you'll be filling in lines inside this function to complete it and make it work properly.

 Completing the `result()` function: